Movatterモバイル変換

 Geographical indication (GI) tag

-The GI Registrar office atChennai later specifically clarified that West Bengal was given GI status only for the Bengali version of Rasgulla ("Banglar Rasogolla"), not for the sweet's origin.
-The office also stated that Odisha had not by then applied for any GI tag, but it could also get Odisha Rasgulla's GI tag by presenting the necessary evidence.[5]
+The GI Registrar office atChennai later specifically clarified that West Bengal was given GI status only for the Bengali version of rasgulla ("Banglar Rasogolla"), not for the sweet's origin.
+The office also said that Odisha had not by then applied for a GI tag, but could also get Odisha Rasgulla's GI tag by presenting the necessary evidence.[5]

-In 2018 Odisha applied for GI status in Chennai GI Registry.[66]
-On 29 July 2019, the GI Registry of India granted Odisha the GI status for "Odisha Rasagola", which is the Odia version of Rasgulla.[7][8]
+In 2018, Odisha applied for GI status in the Chennai GI Registry.[62]
+On 29 July 2019, the GI Registry of India granted Odisha the GI status for "Odisha Rasagola", the Odia version of Rasgulla.[7][8]

 See also